-This is our Digital Insight Report for the Travel Booking Engines market, analysing the digital performance of the top 51 sites.
+COVID-19 has stopped the travel booking industry in its tracks for much of 2020, so digital marketing strategies have never been more important.
+As a result, Salience have compiled a Digital Insight Report for the Travel Booking Engines market, analysing the digital performance of the top 51 sites.

 It’s been mostly visibility losses for Travel Booking Engine sites this year.

-The top ten sites are:
+The top ten online travel market sites are:

 Booking.com is storming ahead of the market after a 24% increase in visibility year on year.
 Expedia remains in 2nd place despite losing 17% visibility and Lastminute.com stagnated, leaving them in 3rd place.
 They could easily be overtaken by Skyscanner who is not far behind them but did lose 6% visibility YoY.